JackChen-seu/Reefknot/README.md

 # Reefknot: A Comprehensive Benchmark for Relation Hallucination Evaluation, Analysis and Mitigation in Multimodal Large Language Models

+> **Update:** This work has been **accepted to ACL 2025 (Finding)**.

-This repository contains the source code for Reefknot, which is a Multimodal Benchmark for Relation Hallucination Evaluation proposed in our paper [ “Reefknot: A Comprehensive Benchmark For Relation Hallucination Evaluation And Mitigation in Multimodal Large Language Models”](https://openreview.net/forum?id=aRQi5gHpcF)
+This repository contains the source code for **Reefknot**, a multimodal benchmark for relation hallucination evaluation proposed in our paper, [“Reefknot: A Comprehensive Benchmark For Relation Hallucination Evaluation And Mitigation in Multimodal Large Language Models”](https://openreview.net/forum?id=aRQi5gHpcF).

-Hallucination issues persistently plagued current multimodal large language models (MLLMs).
-While existing research primarily focuses on object-level or attribute-level hallucinations, sidelining the more sophisticated relation hallucinations that necessitate advanced reasoning abilities from MLLMs.
-Besides, recent benchmarks regarding relation hallucinations lack in-depth evaluation and effective mitigation.
-To handle the aforementioned challenges, we introduce Reefknot, the first comprehensive benchmark specifically targeting relation hallucinations, consisting of over 20,000 samples derived from real-world scenarios.
-Specifically, we first provide a systematic definition of relation hallucinations, integrating perspectives from perceptive and cognitive domains.
-Moreover, we construct the relation-based corpus utilizing the representative scene graph dataset Visual Genome (VG).
+Hallucination issues have persistently plagued current multimodal large language models (MLLMs).
+Existing research primarily focuses on object-level or attribute-level hallucinations, while sidelining the more sophisticated **relation hallucinations** that require advanced reasoning abilities.
+Moreover, recent benchmarks addressing relation hallucinations often lack thorough evaluation and effective mitigation strategies.
+To address these challenges, we introduce **Reefknot**, the first comprehensive benchmark specifically targeting relation hallucinations, consisting of over 20,000 samples drawn from real-world scenarios.
+We provide a systematic definition of relation hallucinations by integrating perspectives from perceptual and cognitive domains, and construct a relation-based corpus using the representative scene graph dataset **Visual Genome (VG)**.

-Our comprehensive evaluation across three distinct tasks revealed a substantial shortcoming in the capabilities of current MLLMs to mitigate issues related to relation hallucinations.
-Finally, we advance a novel confidence-based mitigation strategy tailored to tackle the relation hallucinations problem.
+Our comprehensive evaluation across three distinct tasks reveals substantial shortcomings in current MLLMs’ ability to mitigate relation hallucinations.
+Finally, we propose a novel **confidence-based mitigation** strategy tailored to this problem.

 ## Contents

 * [Dataset](#dataset)
 * [Mitigation](#mitigation)
 * [Usage](#usage)